Best Quit Habit Tracker Apps to Quit Anything in 2026

 Cons

-• Not built specifically for quitting or sobriety counting
+• Not built specifically for quitting a substance

-Best for: People who want gentle self-care habits alongside quitting, not a strict counter.
+Best for: People who want emotional support and gentle routines alongside quitting.

 3